xcube-dev/xcube-viewer/docs/features.md

 				Located in the <strong>Statistics</strong>-tab, a table displays the value at the selected point's coordinates for the selected variable.
-				Above the table, details are shown, including the dataset, variable, selected values of the non-spatial dimensions, and place name.
+				Above the table, details are shown, including the dataset, variable, place name, and coordinate values of any non-spatial dimensions (e.g., time).
 			</td>
 		</tr>
 				<tr>